andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 Experiments with adding and removing dropout in the network were also performed.
 The initial model had no dropout which made it prone to overfitting.
 A large dropout impacted the accuracy of the model negatively.
 Ultimately, a dropout of 10% was deemed optimal.

+Different kernels were used for the SVR model, with the Radial Basis Function (`rbf`) kernel function delivering the best performance.
+Refitting the SVR model with a different kernel function is low-cost which enabled fitting the model with all available kernel functions in order to determine the optimal function.

 #### Planning

 No explicit experimentation plan was detailed before the beginning of the project due to starting the project early.
 The tweaking of hyperparameters quickly turned out to produce a relatively accurate model, and training over higher levels of epochs could then be run in parallel with developing LR and SVR models.

 Experiments were carried out until the LSTM model was deemed to be "good enough" - that is better in most metrics than the other models developed.
+An Amazon EC2 instance was used temporarily for LSTM training in order to determine whether a higher number of epochs would yield better performance.
+This was deemed unnecessary due to the low model performance gain.

 ### The Winner

-The winner - that is the model with the best performance - has been determined as the LSTM model.
+The winner - the model with the best performance - has been determined as the LSTM model.
 As noted in the earlier performance overview, the LSTM has a slightly better performance than the LR model.

 |      | MAE         | MSE         | RMSE        | $R^2$       | EV          |
 | ---- | ----------- | ----------- | ----------- | ----------- | ----------- |